supportingami/sami-website/docs/known-issues.md

 https://github.com/firebase/firebase-tools/issues/5369#issuecomment-1426958765

+Further issues also found at: https://github.com/FirebaseExtended/firebase-framework-tools/issues

+### Firebase "Could not determine the web framework in use."

 Additionally `next` must appear in the package.json folder as a listed dependency (not parent workspace)

-Potential workaround is to try and recreate the hosting/functions folders created during successful deploy and just manually deploy those instead
+Potential workaround to both above is to try and recreate the hosting/functions folders created during successful deploy and just manually deploy those instead

 ```
 firebase deploy --debug